Macropinna: Environment

-M. microstoma is a deep-sea fish, living around 1015 meters below the water surface.
-It is found mostly off of California's coast and the North Pacific ocean.
-Living in such deep, dark waters results in the light sensitivity M. microstoma experiences.
-Because of this, the barreleye has upwards ocular viewing.
-To be able to see prey the barreleye looks upwards towards the surface light.
+M. microstoma is a deep-sea fish, living around 1015 meters (about 3330.05 ft) below the water's surface off of California's coast and in the North Pacific Ocean.
+Because the barreleye's habitat is deep water, the species has enhanced sensitivity to faint light and bioluminescence.
+The evolution of enhanced light sensitivity is provided through small protrusions in their eyes called ocular diverticulum.
+With the use of their unique eyes and eyesight, the barreleye is able to utilize upward ocular viewing allowing the fish to detect silhouettes of prey that are upwards and towards the light.

 M. microstoma can get as long as 6 in.
 It has a large, dome-shaped, transparent head.
 This protects its sensitive eyes from the nematocysts (stinging cells) of the siphonophores, from which it is believed to steal food.
 Through the dome, the entire inner part of the head can be seen, that is, their eyes, brain and all the nerve endings that make up their head.
 At first glance it seems that its eyes are at the front of their head in the form of two black holes; these are its olfactory organs.
 Marine biologists used to believe that the barreleye's eyes were fixed in its head, which would only allow it to look upward.

-Its large, flat fins allow it to remain nearly motionless in the water, and to maneuver very precisely.
+M. microstoma's large, flat fins allow it to remain nearly motionless in the water, and to maneuver very precisely.
 Most of the time, the fish hangs motionless in the water, with its body in a horizontal position and its eyes looking upward.
 The green pigments in its eyes may filter out sunlight coming directly from the sea surface, helping the barreleye spot the bioluminescent glow of jellyfish or other animals directly overhead.
+Recent studies have suggested that the transparent dome of Macropinna microstoma may help reduce light distortion, allowing the fish to better detect prey and bioluminescent signals in the deep sea.